-Today, maintaining compliance in the financial regulatory environment requires much more than just managing numbers.
+Today, maintaining Artificial Intelligence (AI) in Banking Compliance in the financial regulatory environment requires much more than just managing numbers.
 As per certain regulations, monitoring fraudulent trading practices isn’t enough and the firms are also required to monitor communications throughout a transaction or trade life cycle.
 For this, it’s important to obtain additional information regarding monitored users and their activities.
 Such information might include relationship discrepancies, behavior anomalies or any other fluctuations in trade data or communication.

 Fintech and Regtech